-The Macdonald-Kelce Library uses the Library of Congress Classification System which organizes books on the shelf by subject.
+Browse the shelves: The Macdonald-Kelce Library uses the Library of Congress Classification System which organizes books on the shelf by subject.
 It is alphanumeric and arranged in sequential order.
-Make sure to browse nearby books for more titles in your topic.
+Make sure to browse nearby books for more titles on your topic.

 II.
 Finding Scholarly Journal Articles

 Log in to MyUTampa and choose the library resources chiclet to have full access to library databases and ebooks.

 Academic Search Complete and ProQuest are comprehensive databases.
 Search by keywords and synonymous terms.
 Keep your search as clear and concise as possible.

 Consider using the Scholarly/Peer Review limiter to restrict your search to academic sources.

-Use the library’s Subject Guides and Research Guides for help in finding databases and web resources specific to your topic.
+Use the library’s Research Guides for help in finding databases and web resources specific to your topic.

 III.
 Citing Sources

 Style Manuals (APA, MLA, Chicago) are available on reserve at the Circulation Desk.

 Use RefWorks to export your citations.
 Many Databases have a citation feature.
 Be sure to double-check these for accuracy!

 IV.
 Scholarly (Journals) vs. Popular (Magazines)

-Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, advertisement free, and provide extensive citations.
+Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, are advertisement free, and provide extensive citations.
 For these reasons they are considered to be authoritative and reliable.

 There is sometimes confusion about using resources from the databases because, technically, they are “on the Internet.”
 Most of the scholarly articles in databases originally appeared in print, but have been digitized for convenience.
 If you are expected to avoid getting materials from “the Internet” double check to make sure using articles from databases is acceptable.